COMSOC-Community/comsoc-website/docs/community.md

 <section markdown="1">
 # The COMSOC Community

-The computational social choice research community actively fosters collaboration through conferences, workshops, and other communication channels.
+The COMSOC research community actively fosters collaboration through conferences, workshops, and other communication channels.

-The computational social choice community is committed to fostering an inclusive and diverse environment that values the contributions of individuals from all backgrounds.
-We believe in the strength that arises from a multiplicity of perspectives, experiences, and voices.
-Our community is dedicated to creating a space where everyone, regardless of race, ethnicity, gender identity, sexual orientation, ability, age, or socio-economic background, feels welcomed, heard, and respected.
+The computational social choice community is committed to fostering an inclusive environment that values the contributions of individuals from all backgrounds.
+We believe in the strength that arises from a multiplicity of perspectives and experiences.
+Our community is dedicated to creating a space where everyone, regardless of race, ethnicity, nationality, gender identity, sexual orientation, (dis)ability, age, religion, or socio-economic status, feels welcome, heard, and respected.
 Every member of the community is expected to act and behave in accordance with these principles and to provide equal opportunities for engagement, collaboration, and advancement within our community.

 </section>

 <section markdown="1">